 Battery technology has advanced significantly in recent years.
-Today’s 12V plunger pump systems use batteries with extended run times that outlast the capacity of many gas-powered diaphragm pump engines.
-The operator doesn’t have to stop in the middle of a job to refuel or adjust the throttle, and safety is improved by not having to transport volatile substances.
+Today’s 12V plunger pump systems use batteries that outlast the capacity of many gas-powered diaphragm pump engines.
+The operator doesn’t have to stop in the middle of a job to refuel, and safety is improved by not having to transport volatile substances.

 And the Winner Is…

 For high-pressure commercial applications, an electric-powered plunger pump is the most reliable and value-driven option.
 There are several other types of pumps in the industry, too.
 Learn about seven of the most common in our Pump Comparison Cheat Sheet below.